-Mitochondria are the powerhouses of the cell with numerous morphological, physiological, molecular, and genetic functions (Box 1).
-Every study of mitochondrial health and disease faces
+Mitochondria are the powerhouses of the cell with numerous physiological, molecular, and genetic functions (Box 1).
+Every study of mitochondrial health and disease faces Evolution, Age,

-Evolution, Age, Gender and sex, Lifestyle, and Environment (MitoEAGLE) as essential background conditions intrinsic to the individual person or cohort, species, tissue and to some extent even cell line.
+Gender and sex, Lifestyle, and Environment (MitoEAGLE) as essential background conditions intrinsic to the individual person or cohort, species, tissue and to some extent even cell line.
 As a large and coordinated group of laboratories and researchers, the mission of the global MitoEAGLE Network is to generate the necessary scale, type, and quality of consistent data sets and conditions to address this intrinsic complexity.
 Harmonization of experimental protocols and implementation of a quality control and data management system are required to interrelate results gathered across a spectrum of studies and to generate a rigorously monitored database focused on mitochondrial respiratory function.
 In this way, researchers from a variety of disciplines can compare their findings using clearly defined and accepted international standards.

 With an emphasis on quality of research, published data can be useful far beyond the specific question of a particular experiment.
 For example, collaborative data sets support the development of open-access databases such as those for National Institutes of Health sponsored research in genetics, proteomics, and metabolomics.
 Indeed, enabling meta-analysis is the most economic way of providing robust answers to biological questions (Cooper et al. 2009).
 However, the reproducibility of quantitative results and databases depend on accurate measurements under strictly-defined conditions.
-Likewise, meaningful interpretation and comparability of experimental outcomes requires harmonization of protocols between research groups at different institutes.
+Likewise, meaningful interpretation and comparability of experimental outcomes requires standardisation of protocols between research groups at different institutes.
 In addition to quality control, a conceptual framework is also required to standardise and harmonise terminology and methodology.
 Vague or ambiguous jargon can lead to confusion and may convert valuable signals to wasteful noise.
 For this reason, measured values must be expressed in standard units for each parameter used to define mitochondrial respiratory function.
 A consensus on fundamental nomenclature and conceptual coherence, however, are missing in the expanding field of mitochondrial physiology.
 To fill this gap, the present communication provides an in-depth review on harmonization of nomenclature and definition of technical terms, which are essential to improve the awareness of the intricate meaning of current and past scientific vocabulary.
 This is important for documentation and integration into databases in general, and quantitative modelling in particular (Beard 2005).

-In this review, we focus on coupling states and fluxes through metabolic pathways of aerobic energy transformation in mitochondrial preparations in the attempt to establish a conceptually-oriented nomenclature in bioenergetics and mitochondrial physiology in a series of communications, prepared in the frame of the EU COST Action MitoEAGLE open to global bottom-up input.
+In this review, we focus on coupling states and fluxes through metabolic pathways of aerobic energy transformation in mitochondrial preparations as a first step in the attempt to generate a conceptually-oriented nomenclature in bioenergetics and mitochondrial physiology.
+Respiratory control by fuel substrates and specific inhibitors of respiratory enzymes, coupling states of intact cells, and respiratory flux control ratios will be reviewed in subsequent communications, prepared in the frame of the EU COST Action MitoEAGLE open to global bottom-up input.